Manchester-Essex Professional Development

 - In-service Workshops/Conferences

 - Teacher-selected topics that may not support the awarding of professional development points.
-Topics more focused on individual skills instead of systemic goals (i.e. using PowerPoint, creating web quests).
-May need to be bundled with other activities for professional development points.
+Topics focused more on individual skills instead of systemic goals.
+It may need to be bundled with other activities for professional development points.

 - Bachelor’s to Master’s Degree Course Reimbursement